 Where to Go for Adventures in Iceland?

 First, it’s important to note that the activities you’re able to do will depend on the time of year.
 In Iceland’s winter months, between October and April, some parts of the country are completely inaccessible.
-On the other hand, some activities, i.e., those snow and ice-related, are made to undertake in the winter season.
+On the other hand, some activities, i.e., those snow and ice-related, are only available in this season, which is why Iceland has become a popular destination for international winter vacations.

 Think about what you’d like to do on your Iceland adventure travel before deciding on the time of year.
 Of course, the weather will be much warmer and calmer in summer, and there’s much more daylight (up to 22 hours in June!).
 The summer is more conducive to hiking and road trips, but if you want to ski, snowboard, or explore glaciers, winter is the time to do so.